 San Ildefonso: One of the Eight Northern Pueblos, located south of Santa Clara Pueblo along the Rio Grande.
 Well known for red, black and polychrome pottery, especially the black-on-black technique.

 Seed pot: In older times seeds were stored in pottery seed pots: seeds stuffed in through a small hole, then the hole plugged with cloth, clay, corn cob, stick, etc. When it came time to plant again, the seed pot was broken open and the seeds removed.
-These days the shape of the seed pot is very elastic and the decorations have become much more elaborate as seed pots now usually survive much longer than just a couple seasons.
+These days the shape of the seed pot is very elastic and the decorations have become much more elaborate as seed pots now usually survive much longer than just a season or two.

-Sgraffito: Design formed on pottery by scratching lines into and removing small parts of the surface of pottery, from the Italian sgraffito.
+Sgraffito: (from the Italian sgraffito) Design formed on a piece of pottery by scratching lines into and removing small parts of the surface of the piece.
 A process that can happen before and/or after the pottery has been fired.

 Slip: A fine, liquid form of clay applied to the surface of a vessel prior to painting and firing.
 Slip fills in pores and gives uniform color.
 It usually needs to be applied to the surface several times.
 Many potters burnish the surface after each coating of slip.
 Some potters apply multiple layes of multiple colors of slip, then they create a design accented by the colors revealed in the depth and angle of their incisions.

-Temper: Sand, crushed rock, volcanic soil or ground-up potsherds added to clay to add strength and reduce shrinkage and cracking during drying and firing.
+Temper: Sand, crushed rock, volcanic soil or ground-up potsherds added to fresh, raw clay to add strength and reduce shrinkage and cracking during drying and firing.

-Wedding Vase: A traditional, double-necked vessel used as a ceremonial wedding object.
+Wedding Vase: A traditional, double-spouted vessel used as a ceremonial wedding object.